ravendb/docs/docs/Intro/ravendb-in-a-nutshell.markdown

 * What happened?
 * What did you expect to happen?
 * Details about your environment.
+* Details about how to reproduce this error.

-Bugs that comes with a way for us to reproduce the program locally (preferably a unit test) tends to be fixed much more quickly.
+*Bugs that comes with a way for us to reproduce the program locally (preferably a unit test) tends to be fixed much more quickly.*

 A list of outstanding bugs can be found here: http://github.com/ravendb/ravendb/issues

 ## Licensing and support

 RavenDB is released as open-source under the AGPL license.
-What that means is it is freely available, but if you want to use this with proprietary software, you must buy a [commercial license](http://ravendb.net/licensing).
+What that means is it is freely available, but if you want to use this with proprietary software, you **must** buy a [commercial license](http://ravendb.net/licensing).

 RavenDB has a very active [mailing list](http://groups.google.com/group/ravendb), where users and RavenDB developers attend all queries quickly and efficiently.